 A five-gallon drum of our sealer will cover up to 300 square feet of asphalt.
 This essential blacktop-resurfacing product can be applied with a sealer brush, squeegee, or one of our spray systems.

 Larger quantities — such as the 55-gallon drum and 275-gallon tote — are better suited for parking lots, airports, and other large areas of asphalt.
 Our supply calculator will let you know exactly how much product you need.

-Whether you're a professional sealcoat company, a property or estate owner, landscape firm, chimney sweep,or other profession that could benefit from adding a new service to your business to increase profits, consider filling asphalt cracks for your customers.
+Whether you're a professional sealcoat company, a property or estate owner, or landscaper, you could benefit from adding a new service to your business to increase profits.

-Having both crackfilling and asphalt sealing available from one contractor means less hassle for your customers; they'll be more likely to do business with a company that makes it easy for them to get everything they need done at once.
-In the long term, it saves them time and money - and we're all looking to save both of those!
+Having both portable crack filling machine and asphalt sealing available from one contractor means less hassle for your customers.
+They'll be more likely to do business with a company that makes it easy for them to get everything they need done at once.
+In the long term, it saves them time and money, and we're all looking to save both of those!

-You're definitely in the right place if you're looking for advice (1-866-399-5562) regarding asphalt crack repair.
-Whether you're looking for crack repair equipment or asphalt crackfiller we will guide you down a path so that you get your job done the right way and that it also matches your budget.
+You're definitely in the right place if you're looking for advice regarding asphalt crack repair.
+Whether you're looking for asphalt crack repair equipment or asphalt crackfiller, we will guide you so that you get your job done the right way and within your budget.